What Are Customer Touchpoints? (Plus How to Identify Them)

 11. Thank-you or welcome emails or notes

 Build rapport with your customers—old and new—by providing a thank-you or welcome email.
 Show your customers that you care about them and appreciate their trust.
-You can even leave your customer support contact details in the note so they know how to reach you when they stumble into any questions or problems.
+You can even leave your customer support contact details in the note so they know how to reach you when they have any questions or problems.

 12. Billing